Install Docker compose on Ubuntu or any other Linux Distribution for the real power of Docker in a pretty simple way.

 $ sudo apt install curl

-Now type a below command to check curl version:
+Now type the below command to check the curl version:

 Install Docker Compose from Official Git Repository

 From the above step, we have installed curl on our system.
 To Install Docker Compose go to the terminal and clear the previous output using Ctrl + L and pass the set of commands.